 - this will open the device manager and display all the installed device driver list.

 - Expand the driver you want to update for example display driver,

 - Right-click on the installed display (Graphics) driver select update driver,

 - Click on Search automatically for updated driver software and follow on-screen instructions.

 Here we have a detailed article on how to update, reinstall, or rollback device driver on windows 10.

 Windows System Files Corrupted or missing

-If due to any reason, system files on your computer corrupted or missing your PC may experience driver errors, blue or black screens, programs won’t open, computer slow and freezing, and other problems that severely impact your daily use.
+If due to any reason, system files on your computer are corrupted or missing your PC may experience driver errors, blue or black screens, programs won’t open, the computer is slow and freezing, and other problems that severely impact your daily use.

 Run DISM and sfc utility